Geohashing/oHash/docs/ux_plan_01.md

 User can request a notification, whenever that day's closest hashpoint is within a specified distance

-User can request a notification, whenver that day's global hahs is within a (separately) specified distance
+User can request a notification, whenver that day's global hash is within a (separately) specified distance

 ## Possible Future Additions